Transforming Industries with Dynamic Digital Innovation

 Secondly, manufacturers want a direct relationship with their customers — something they didn’t have in the past.
 By better understanding customer expectations, behavior, and vehicle use, they can provide better products and support.

 With Salesforce’s Automotive Cloud and Data Cloud, car makers can channel vehicle, retail, and customer data into a single, clear, real-time profile of each customer.
-This enables them to provide personalised experiences at every touch point.
-The connected car might, for example, trigger personalised offers and upgrades to the driver’s mobile when they are looking for a place to eat during a road trip.
+This enables them to provide personalized experiences at every touch point.
+The connected car might, for example, trigger personalized offers and upgrades to the driver’s mobile when they are looking for a place to eat during a road trip.